-Open the Policies folder.
-Open the Brick Zone Rulesets folder and double-click administrativezone.
-In the Brick Zone Ruleset Editor, right-click any rule and select New .
+- 1 Open the Policies folder. - 2 Open the Brick Zone Rulesets folder and double-click administrativezoneornocgwzone. - 3 In the Brick Zone Ruleset Editor, right-click any rule and select New.

 Result The Brick Zone Rule Editor is displayed.

-In the Direction field, select IN TO ZONE from the drop-down list.
-This rule will apply to sessions initiated outside the Administrative Zone.
-In the Source field, click Host and select the host group from the drop-down list contains the IP addresses of the Administrators who will be logging in remotely.
-This ensures that only sessions initiated by those IP addresses are permitted to pasthrough the Brick.
+- 4 In the Direction field, select IN TO ZONE from the drop-down list.
+This rule will now apply to sessions initiated outside the Administrative Zone. - 5 In the Source field, click Host and select the host group from the drop-down list that contains the IP addresses of the Administrators who will be logging in remotely.

+This ensures that only sessions initiated by those IP addresses are permitted to pass through the Brick.
-enter an asterisk, since the SMS should be the only host in the Administrative Zone.

-7 In the Service or Group field, selectBROWSE.
+- 6 In the Destination field, click Host and enter the IP address of the SMS.
+You could also enter an asterisk, since the SMS should be the only host in the Administrative Zone. - 7 In the Service or Group field, select BROWSE.
 In the Browse: Select a Service Group window, select: